kambadur/making_embedded_systems/assignments/week_2/32F429IDISCOVERY.md

     * 2MB Flash and 256KB RAM
     * 4KB backup SRAM

 * Does it have any special peripherals?
-(List 3-5 that you find interesting.
+(List 3-5 that you find interesting).
     * ADC, DAC, CAN, TIMERS, USART, SDIO, SAI, DCMI

 * If it has an ADC, what are the features?